 Most treatment programs will incorporate one or more group settings, including 12-step groups, support groups for those with a dual diagnosis disorder, and other forms of group therapy that help build a supportive community.

 Those suffering from co-occurring disorders must attend a treatment center that simultaneously treats addiction, alcoholism, and psychological disorders.

 Lighthouse Recovery Institute, a dual diagnosis treatment center in Florida, provides the best rehab for addiction and mental health.
 We understand the significance of addressing mental health concerns and substance abuse separately and at the same time.
 Thus, allowing each individual the opportunity to achieve lasting recovery.

 Does Insurance Cover Dual Diagnosis Treatment Centers?

-For more information regarding insurance coverage for drug detox programs or outpatient drug rehab programs contact us today.
-We are here to support you during your time of need and help you make the right decision for your family.
+We are here to support you during your time of need and help you make the best decision for yourself or your loved one.